Best NBN 500 plans: fast and reliable recommendations for the latest speed tier

 If you're considering switching to a NBN 500 plan, there are several factors to weigh.
 Firstly, the best NBN plan for your needs largely depends on your household's internet requirements and connection type.
 We've already discussed the connection types you'll need above, so what about speeds?

-Well, if you're already on a 100Mbps plan and connect via HFC or FTTP, your plan should theoretically automatically be upgraded to NBN 500 with the speed boost.
+Well, if you're already on a 100Mbps plan and connect via HFC or FTTP, your plan should theoretically be upgraded to NBN 500 with the speed boost.
 However, NBN 100 plans aren't the only ones getting accelerated this year.
 NBN 250 plans will get a 3x maximum speed increase to 750Mbps, and at a wholesale level, NBN 1000 plans will have their included bandwidth increased to support a minimum speed of 750Mbps.
 (This could, in turn, help more providers finally offer ‘true’ gigabit plans that reach 1,000Mbps typical evening speeds.)
-Alongside these increases, NBN 2000 plans will also be introduced for FTTP and HFC addresses.
+Alongside these increases, NBN 2000 plans have been introduced for FTTP and HFC addresses.

+So, post-September 14, all NBN 100 plans and above should automatically get upgraded to faster speeds.
 You may find that manually switching to NBN 500 isn't necessary, especially if you're already on a NBN 100 plan and have an FTTP connection.
 If you're currently on a 250Mbps plan, you may even want to consider downgrading to 100Mbps, as the planned 5x speed boost to that tier will not only double your current 250Mbps speeds, but should also cost you less.

 Now, 500Mbps is a lot of internet — it's 10x more than what's offered by NBN 50 plans, which continue to be the most popular speed with Aussie households according to the ACCC.
 That tier's 50Mbps top download speeds are often fine for households of up to four users.
 But, with data predicting that most homes will have over 40 internet-connected devices by 2030, you may want your speeds boosted after all.
 If you have the right connection type to sign up for an NBN 500 plan and were already considering an upgrade from a slower speed, we'd suggest giving it a go, and if you find the speeds aren't necessary, you can always drop back down to a slower plan.